The commutative algebra of congruence ideals and applications to number theory: Congruence ideals

 Fix $(A,\lambda)$ in $\cato_\mco(c)$ and a finitely generated $A$-module $M$ such that

 The condition on the depth of $M$ holds when, for instance, it is \emph{maximal Cohen-Macaulay}, that is to say, if $\depth_AM=\dim A$, as is often the case in the number theoretic context.
-The hypothesis on $M$ implies that the $A_\fp$-module $M_\fp$ has maximal depth and hence it is a nonzero free $A_\fp$-module, by the Auslander-Buchsbaum equality.
+The hypothesis that $\depth_AM\ge c+1$ implies $\depth_{A_\fp}M_\fp\ge c$, and hence $M_\fp$ is a free $A_\fp$-module, by the Auslander-Buchsbaum equality.
 Set

 Since the codomain of the map \eqref{eq:eta-defn} is a torsion-free $\mco$-module, it factors through $\tfree{\ext^c_A(\mco,M)}\otimes_\mco \Hom_A(M,\mco)$.
-Having said this, when $M$ has sufficient depth the Ext-module in question is torsion-free.
-This follows from the following observation.
+In fact, when $M$ has sufficient depth the Ext-module in question is already torsion-free.
+This follows from the next observation.

 \begin{lemma} If $\depth_AM\ge c+1$, the $\mco$-module $\ext^c_A(\mco,M)$ is torsion-free. \end{lemma}

 \begin{proof} We have an exact sequence $0\to \mco \xrightarrow{\varpi}\mco \to k_A\to 0$ of $A$-modules.
 Applying $\Hom_A(-,M)$ to it yields an exact sequence